 Anzac Day, on 25 April, marks the anniversary of the first major military action fought by Australian and New Zealand forces during the First World War.

-Anzac Day commemorations, services and events take place throughout Australia.
-In NSW these are generally organised by the Returned and Services League of Australia (New South Wales Branch) (RSL NSW) and open to the public to attend.
+Anzac Day commemorations, services, and events take place throughout Australia.
+In NSW these are generally organised by the Returned and Services League of Australia (New South Wales Branch) (RSL NSW) and are open to the public to attend.

 To find an Anzac Day event near you, visit the RSL NSW website.